EvotecIT/Dashimo/Readme.md

 # Dashimo - PowerShell Module

 Dashimo is very simple, intuitive PowerShell generated HTML file.
 That's right.
 A single, static HTML file that you can send to email or host on a website.
-Dashimo is based on [[PSWriteHTML](https://github.com/EvotecIT/PSWriteHTML)](https://evotec.xyz/wp-content/uploads/2019/04/img_5cafac409c12b.png) which I've written and is under development.
+Dashimo is based on [PSWriteHTML](https://github.com/EvotecIT/PSWriteHTML) which I've written and is under development.
 What you can do in **Dashimo** you can do there and more.
-If you would like to help with development all code related to HTML/JS/CSS is on PSWriteHTML repo.
+If you would like to help with development all code related to **HTML/JS/CSS** is on **PSWriteHTML** repo.

 ### Changelog

+- 0.0.10 - (**not released yet**)
+  - Date Time formatting for Table (added by **Ferdi Weiner (ferwe)**)

+- 0.0.9 - 12.05.2019
+  - Don't remember, had to be important

 - 0.0.8 - 3.05.2019
   - More fixes